SixArne/JumpKingDarwinism/docs/index.md

 ![jumking banner alt](/jumpking.jpg)

-# JumpKingAI
+# Genetic algorithm Jumpking

-This research project will be about the evolutionary algorithm, in this short paper I will attempt to recreate the jumpking game and add an AI to the agent, the end goal for this AI is to beat the level in an optimal manner.
+This research project will be about the genetic algorithm, in this short paper I will attempt to recreate the jumpking game and add an AI to the agent, the end goal for this AI is to beat the level in an optimal manner.